aigulsharip/AppleShopSpringProject/README.md

-# Lecture2Project
+# Lecture#Project

-In this project, I have modified existing project from Lecture1.
-I have added one-to-many relationship that was lacking in previous version of project.
+In this project, I have modified existing project from Practice2.

-This project utilizes an In-memory databases H2 for storing and working with my databases, containing three tables: Product, Client and Service.
-JDBC template have been used to connect and work with database.
-I have used examples from Chapter 7 of Pro Spring 5 for making configuration of JDBC and connecting to H2 database.
-Connecting to H2 console was relatively easy, but configurating JDBC template and working with it required some time and effort.
+This project utilizes an in-memory databases H2 for storing and working with my databases, containing two tables: Product and Client.
+JDBC template was changed to Hibernate and JPA.
+For Product table, I used JPA for implementation of methods.
+For Client table, I added JPA repository (ClientRepository) and used for it for accessing table and implementing some methods.
+I added transaction managent to Client and Product class by adding @Transactional to the service class and @EnableJpaRepositories on configuration class.
+Finally, I create ProductAndClientTest class that test all the methods in Client and Product service class and the coverage is 100%.

-Another task for this practice was the addition of AOP configuration and implementation of different advices.
-I have made AOP configuration using Java annotations, more specifically, added @EnableAspectJAutoProxy and  @ComponentScan annotation to Java config file.
-Also, created Aspect class containing advices and poincuts.
-I have implemented before and after advices for 2 methods in TestingJDBCAndAOP class.

-This project is also available at: https://github.com/aigulsharip/Lecture2Project2 (in the case of errors).
-I have developed this practice 2 project as separate project and uploaded its files on practice2 branch of current repository.